Sofía Ramondegui

-Sofía Ramondegui Correa (born 26 March 2001) is a Uruguayan footballer who plays as a defender for CA Peñarol and the Uruguay women's national team.
+Sofía Ramondegui Correa (born 26 March 2001) is a Uruguayan professional footballer who plays as a defender for Liga MX Femenil club Cruz Azul and the Uruguay women's national team.

 Early life

 Ramondegui was born in Nueva Palmira.
 She played youth football for Club Sauce and Palmirense.

 International career

 On 15 June 2021, Ramondegui earned her first cap for Uruguay in a 3–0 friendly victory over Puerto Rico at Estadio Luis Franzini.